 August is our most important month, with our ten-day annual exhibition, which ends on August Bank Holiday.
 Members are encouraged to exhibit up to 4 framed and 4 unframed works plus 1 three-dimensional piece i.e. sculpture or pottery.
 On the Friday evening prior to the exhibition a Preview Party is held and prizes are awarded for work in a variety of categories.
 Judging is done by our President, Alan Cotton, and by other established artists or invited guests.
 During the Exhibition we also hold a public raffle of a painting that, in the past, has been donated by Alan Cotton, John Hammond, Anthony Amos or other highly respected artists.
 Proceeds from this are given to a charity chosen by that year’s Chairman.

-As a Club Member you are entitled to discounts from a number of art stockists.
+Other advantages of Club membership As a Club Member you are entitled to discounts from a number of art stockists.
 There are informal groups where fellow artists paint or draw together and the Club arranges regular workshops with established artists, on various aspects of art.
 There are also occasional invites to exhibit works elsewhere.
 Probably the greatest advantage though, is the opportunity to meet with other likeminded artists, to learn from one another, to share ideas and to grow in confidence and competence.
 Members are always willing to encourage one another, and whatever your level of experience or competence, if you love producing art you'll enjoy being one of us.